jslawinsk/brewery-services/README.md

 # Brewery-Services-spring-rest-api and Web UI Interface

 Brewery Services Spring REST API Project and Web UI interface.
 Allows to retrieve data from various types of sensors and present data.
 Measurement data may also be entered manually.
 The API also provide for restful calls to receive data.
-The bluetooth interface may be used to automatically log sensor data.
+Optionally the bluetooth interface may be used to automatically log sensor data.

+Refer to the Wiki page for design and more details: https://github.com/jslawinsk/brewery-services/wiki

 ## Brewery Services Dashboard